Steven Levenson

-Steven Levenson (born May 1984) is an American playwright and television writer.
+Steven Levenson (born May 1984) is an American playwright and screenwriter.
 He won the 2017 Tony Award for Best Book of a Musical for Dear Evan Hansen.

 Early life

 Levenson was raised in Bethesda, Maryland.
 He was raised in a Reform Jewish family.
 He attended St. Andrew's Episcopal School and Brown University.
 He originally studied theater and English but then turned to playwriting.

 In discussing his interests in writing, he said: "...it does seem that a lot of my work tends to move in that [family] direction.
 I do find the dynamics in the family to be fascinating and endlessly variable.
 Family is, obviously, among the most universal experiences."
 Although he writes for television as well as the stage, he said: "Theater will always be my first love."

 Career

 Stage

 Levenson wrote the book for the musical Dear Evan Hansen which opened on Broadway in December 2016, after premiering at the Arena Stage in Washington, DC in 2015.

 His stage playwriting credits include The Language of Trees (2008, Roundabout Theatre Company Black Box Theatre) and Seven Minutes in Heaven (2009).

 The Unavoidable Disappearance of Tom Durnin was produced Off-Broadway by the Roundabout Theatre Company at the Laura Pels Theatre, opening in June 2013.
 The play was produced under the Roundabout Theatre's New Play Initiative.

 His play If I Forget opened Off-Broadway at the Laura Pels Theatre on February 22, 2017 and closed on April 30, 2017.
 Directed by Daniel Sullivan the cast featured Jeremy Shamos, Kate Walsh and Maria Dizzia.

 His play Days of Rage opened at the Off-Broadway Second Stage Theater's Tony Kiser Theatre on October 2, 2018 with direction by Trip Cullman.
 The play concerns activists in the late 1960s.
 Days of Rage was earlier presented at the Hartford Stage Brand New Play Festival in a reading in November 2011, directed by Darko Tresnjak.